 Edward Stephen Harkness and his wife Mary Stillman Harkness were the beneficiaries of a fortune amassed by Mr. Harkness’s father, who was a silent partner of John D. Rockefeller in the Standard Oil Corporation.
 During their lifetimes, Mr. and Mrs. Harkness donated an estimated $200,000,000 to various charitable, educational, and health-related organizations.
 In Connecticut, their generosity resulted in buildings at Connecticut College, Yale University, and Trinity College.

 In 1950, Mrs. Harkness, at age 76, provided in her will for ongoing rehabilitation of the disabled; therefore, upon her death in 1951, this estate was bequeathed to the people of the State of Connecticut.
 In the 1980’s, management of the property was divided between the Department of Environmental Protection, governing the grounds and mansion, and the CT Department of Developmental Services, supervising Camp Harkness.
 For now, let’s just talk about the grounds.

 The whole property is impossibly stately.
-In fact, once onto the property (which costs a decent chunk of change), it has a sort of Newport feel.
+In fact, once onto the property, it has a sort of Newport feel.
 The mansion really is “that big” and the super long driveway gives it that “Dynasty” feel.
-There is only one trail here, which is a loop through the Dr. William A. Niering Natural Preserve, and unless you’re a birder or happen to spot a cool rare bird and know that you did, really isn’t all that exciting.
+There is only one trail here, which is a loop through the Dr. William A. Niering Natural Area Preserve, and unless you’re a birder or happen to spot a cool rare bird and know that you did, really isn’t all that exciting.
 There’s no beach proper here, but you can walk down onto the sand and possibly dip your toes.

 I assume you’re “allowed” to stroll through the gardens with your park entrance.
 I’m sure you are.